keptn/keptn.github.io/content/docs/develop/usecases/deployments-with-quality-gates/index.md

 To set up the quality gates for the carts service, please navigate to the `perfspec` folder of your carts service.
 This folder contains files defining the quality gate that will be evaluated against Prometheus.

-1. Make sure you are in the `carts` folder.
+1. Make sure you are in the `carts/perfspec` folder.
 1. Rename the file `perfspec_prometheus.json` to `perfspec.json`.
 1. Commit and push the file.